thusharanavod123/finalportfolio/README.md

 bash
 npm run dev
-This command will launch the project locally, and you should be able to view the portfolio in your browser at the default address (usually http://localhost:3000).
+This command will launch the project locally, and you should be able to view the portfolio in your browser at the default address .

 Development
 If you are interested in contributing or making changes to the project, please follow these guidelines:

-Create a new branch for any feature or bugfix:

-bash
-git checkout -b feature/your-feature-name
-Make your changes and commit them with clear, descriptive commit messages:

-bash
-git commit -m "Add feature: description of changes" Push your branch to the repository and open a Pull Request for review:

-bash
-git push origin feature/your-feature-nam